We Love To Eat!

 Oven Baked sandwiches with green apple & mango chutney

 Asian slaw – Chinese cabbage, bean sprouts, carrots with sesame oil and fresh ginger

-Greek – traditional Greek with no lettuce (olives, cucumber, tomatoes and peppers & feta)
+Greek – traditional Greek with no lettuce (olives, cucumber, tomatoes and peppers)

 Pasta with sun dried tomato & olives